-Higher Life Expectancy - But More Years with Illness & Disability
+Higher Life Expectancy - But More Years with Illness and Disability

-Outline: Increase in healthy life expectancy not as dramatic as growth of lifespan with people living more years with illness and disabilities.
+Synopsis: Increase in healthy life expectancy not as dramatic as growth of lifespan with people living more years with illness and disabilities.1

 Global life expectancy has risen by more than six years since 1990 as healthy life expectancy grows; ischemic heart disease, lower respiratory infections, and stroke cause the most health loss around the world.